-The Crafts Group counts 32 members, many of whom work year-long in their sewing rooms or art studios, turning rare finds or donations of vintage fabric and laces into one-of-a-kind treasures.
+The Crafts Group counts about 30 members, many of whom work year-long in their sewing rooms or art studios, turning rare finds or donations of vintage fabric and laces into one-of-a-kind treasures.
 “These just showed up on my doorstep this morning,” Pam said, displaying adorable sets of hand-knitted baby sweaters with matching hats from an unknown artisan donor.
 Phyllis also contributes hand-knit baby items, as well as her signature sock monkeys and sets of Raggedy Ann and Andy dolls.
 “What I love about our group is that we make gifts — year-round presents — not just Christmas items,” Phyllis noted.

 For much of 2020, members have meet by Zoom video conference for group projects and Boutique planning.
 Call Pam Dalton for more information at 858-755-8574.